XpressAI/xircuits.io/docs/main/tutorials/getting-started-with-xircuits.md

 ## Launching Xircuits

 After installing Xircuits, you need to launch it to start building workflows.
-Follow these steps:

 1. **Start Xircuits:** Run the following command in your terminal: